Religious beliefs of U.S. adults (1997 to 2014):

 One factor that might have had a profound influence on the terrorists is their belief that if a Muslim man dies as a martyr to promote the Muslim faith, that he is taken immediately to Paradise and rewarded.
 The nature of the reward is unclear.
 If he had not died as a martyr, he would be judged according to his actions while on earth; the outcome of this would be in doubt.

 Among American adults of various religious

-worldviews, the following percentages believe that moral truth is absolute:
+world views, the following percentages believed that moral truth is absolute:

-The Margin of Error is approximately ±3.5 percentage points.
+The margin of error was approximately ±3.5 percentage points.

 - The Barna Research

 - "How America's Faith Has Changed since 9-11," Barna Research